glory9/basic-coding-challenges/README.md

 # my-hub
-I store all my works and projects here
+You can view some of my work/projects here